arkique/IPPTV/README.md

 IPTV Channels

 A constant state of flux.
 Some of these may work for you some wont.
+These are a repository of free to air channels

 did you just want the file?: https://raw.githubusercontent.com/arkique/IPPTV/main/IPPTV.m3u8